“Meet me where the sky touches the sea” – Jennifer Donnelly

 You may also like Getting Outside in Sydney.

 WHERE TO STAY

 North Stradbroke Island is an ideal day out from Brisbane.
 Although it is far cheaper to stay outside of the city, we recommend staying super close the night before your day trip in order to catch an early ferry and make the most of the island.
 We chose Brisbane Gateway Resort which was a 30 minute drive to the ferry terminal.
-It was priced fairly for the Brisbane area at 43 AUD for a powered pitch.
+It was priced fairly for the Brisbane area at 43 AUD per night for a powered pitch for 2 people.
 The facilities were fantastic and included a great pool, tennis courts, clean kitchens, laundry facilities and picnic benches for meals outside.
 We also enjoyed indoor showers with no insects and excellent lighting for the first time in a little while.
 If you are looking to treat yourself to a meal out whilst in the area, we enjoyed a delicious and reasonably priced Thai meal at Thai Orchid the night before our trip to North Straddie.

 Many people come to this particular area of Australia’s east coast for Brisbane’s many theme parks and zoos, where each day can easily set you back hundreds of dollars.
 If you are in the Brisbane area looking for a more natural and cost effective day out, grab the ferry to North Stradbroke Island and enjoy the wildlife and scenic surroundings at your own leisure and away from the crowds.

 If you decide to stay longer than a day, check out your accommodation options on North Stradbroke Island.